 A fiery and enduring competitor, she held the ironwoman record for most consecutive Grand Slam appearances while consistently challenging the world's best.

-Alizé Cornet's career is a study in resilience and passion played out on the clay, grass, and hard courts of the world.
-Bursting onto the scene as a teenage prodigy from Nice, she quickly proved she belonged, winning titles and cracking the top 20 with a game built on clever counter-punching and fierce determination.
-While a major singles trophy eluded her, her legacy is one of remarkable consistency and giant-killing; she famously defeated the world number one on multiple occasions, including a stunning upset of Serena Williams at Wimbledon.
-Her record 68 consecutive Grand Slam main draw appearances stands as a monument to her durability and love for the sport.
-Cornet played every point with her heart on her sleeve, becoming a beloved and relatable figure for fans who admired her unwavering spirit.
+Alizé Cornet was born in Nice, France, in 1990.
+She burst onto the professional tour as a teenage prodigy, cracking the top 20 by winning titles with clever counter-punching and fierce determination.
+No major singles trophy came, but she defeated the world number one on multiple occasions, including a stunning upset of Serena Williams at Wimbledon.
+Her record 68 consecutive Grand Slam main draw appearances demonstrate her durability and love for the sport.
+Cornet played every point with visible emotion, becoming a fan favorite who admired her unwavering spirit.
+She competed on clay, grass, and hard courts for over fifteen years, retiring in 2024.

 1981–1996